qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

       geometry types.
    #. ``Key = place`` and ``Points`` geometry type.

-The above process adds the layers as temporary files (indicated by the
+This process adds the layers as temporary files (indicated by the
 |indicatorMemory| icon next to their name).

 .. image:: img/osm_data_loaded.png